NateSkiles/MyThai-Code-Summary/readme.md

     context = {'dishes': dishes}
     return render(request, 'MyThai/MyThai_my_dishes.html', context)
 ```
-In this block of code I query the database to return all of its objects.
+In this block of code, I query the database to return all of its objects.
 I use Django Q objects to create filter objects, this allows me to filter the query-set by Dish Name or Restaurant name, instead of only one or the other.
 I also used Paginator through this project to create paged objects for neater display in the templates.
 I also call a function that I made *my_sorted()*.

 ``` python
 def my_sorted(dish_list, my_sort):